 On each school day at the Abington Senior High School between 8:15 and 8:30 a.m., while the pupils are attending their home rooms or advisory sections, opening exercises are conducted pursuant to the statute.
 The exercises are broadcast into each room in the school building through an intercommunications system and are conducted under the supervision of a teacher by students attending the school's radio and television workshop.
 Selected students from this course gather each morning in the school's workshop studio for the exercises, which include readings by one of the students of 10 verses of the Holy Bible, broadcast to each room in the building.
 This is followed by the recitation of the Lord's Prayer, likewise over the intercommunications system, but also by the students in the various classrooms, who are asked to stand and join in repeating the prayer in unison.
 The exercises are closed with the flag salute and such pertinent announcements as are of interest to the students.
 Participation in the opening exercises, as directed by the statute, is voluntary.
+The student reading the verses appellees' motion to amend the pleadings, 195 F. Supp.
+518, held a hearing on the amended pleadings and rendered the judgment, 201 F. Supp.
+815, from which appeal is now taken.

-The student reading the verses from the Bible may select the passages and read from any version he chooses, although the only copies furnished by the school are the King James version, copies of which were circulated to each teacher by the school district.
+from the Bible may select the passages and read from any version he chooses, although the only copies furnished by the school are the King James version, copies of which were circulated to each teacher by the school district.
 During the period in which the exercises have been conducted the King James, the Douay and the Revised Standard versions of the Bible have been used, as well as the Jewish Holy Scriptures.
 There are no prefatory statements, no questions asked or solicited, no comments or explanations made and no interpretations given at or during the exercises.
 The students and parents are advised that the student may absent himself from the classroom or, should he elect to remain, not participate in the exercises.